fartem/parse-android-test-app/README.md

 ### Features

-- managing simple entity (Note);
+- managing the simple entity (Note);
-- sync data with server;
+- sync data with the server;
-- restore data from server;
+- restore data from the server;
-- sign up from application with email address or Facebook account;
+- sign up from the application with email address or Facebook account;
-- sign in to server with email or Facebook.
+- sign in to the server with email or Facebook.

 ### Not handling exceptions

 - Internet connection unavailable status;
 - Parse Server connection unavailable status.

-## Data structure

 ## Facebook install